 2. FUZZY LOGIC

 Fuzzy logic is a generalization of classical logic in a sense that it can process all values from the interval [0,1] (Zadeh, 1965, Zadeh, 2008).
 It may be seen as an attempt to formalize human capability to reason and make rational decisions in an environment of imprecision and uncertainty.
-In fuzzy logic, operators of intersection and union are realized using different functions that are referred to as t-norms and t-conorms (or s-norms), respectively.
+In fuzzy logic, operators of intersection and union are realized using different functions that are referred to as t-norms and T-conorms (or S-norms), respectively.
 Min operator is the standard choice for fuzzy intersection, while algebraic product and Lukasiewicz norm are also frequently used (Ross, 2010).
-Max operator, probabilistic sum and Lukasiewicz t-conorm are its corresponding as t-conorms.
+Max operator, probabilistic sum and Lukasiewicz t-conorm are its corresponding as T-conorms.
 The most common negation operator in fuzzy logic is a standard negation .

 2.1.
 Fuzzy inference system